Image courtesy of Cong H on Pexels Image courtesy of Cong H on Pexels

 Show description

-"Boone" was returned to us on December 22, 2022, from Woodstock where his adopter was unable to undertake his diabetic care due to the fact that they worked a challenging and changing shift schedule and were therefore unable to consistently meet the timelines required for his morning insulin injections.
+Boone was returned to us on December 22, 2022, from Woodstock where his adopter was unable to undertake his diabetic care due to the fact that they worked a challenging and changing shift schedule and were therefore unable to consistently meet the timelines required for his morning insulin injections.

 Boone is a very nice boy who was born about April 22, 2014 and has been waiting for that perfect home since he came to us.
 Due to the fact that his body does not process some food well and he tends to develop crystals in his urine, he must eat a diet of Royal Canin Urinary S/O food only.
 We have had many dozens of cats on this diet and have had no recurrence of problems once they are eating this food only.
 Boone is also diabetic, and therefore requires one insulin injection each morning before breakfast.
 He has no issues with this - as long as his breakfast comes first!!
 He does love his food!!